Tower Heist: Plot

 Shaw and the FBI return, realizing the Thanksgiving Day court date to be part of Josh's plan.
-Denham notes the missing car and Shaw's hidden safe and forfeits his $10 million bail and remands him into federal custody until his real court date for not informing the FBI of the safe.
-The FBI arrests Josh's conspirators (except Slide, who somehow manages to slip away) while Denham catches up to Josh in Central Park.
+Denham notes the missing car and Shaw's hidden safe, and forfeits his $10 million bail, remanding him into federal custody until his real court date for not informing the FBI of the safe.
+The FBI arrests Josh's conspirators (except Slide, who somehow manages to slip away), while Denham catches up to Josh in Central Park.
 In the paddy wagon, Josh reveals to Shaw that he found the ledger.
 Shaw tries to negotiate a deal with them by giving them cash ten times the value of the gold car in exchange for their silence.
-They decline Shaw's bribe by reminding him "they don't accept tips at the Tower."
+They decline Shaw's bribe by reminding him, "We don't accept tips at The Tower."

-At FBI HQ, Director Mazin and Denham mention to Josh that they know about his friendship with Slide.
+At FBI headquarters, Denham mentions to Josh that they know about his friendship with Slide.
 Tower receptionist Miss Iovenko tells Director Mazin that she passed her bar exam three days before and will be Josh's attorney.
-She shows them Shaw's ledger with evidence that will put him away for life, and tells them she will turn it over in exchange for everyone's freedom.
+She shows the FBI Shaw's ledger and tells them she will turn it over in exchange for everyone's freedom.
 Mazin accepts on the condition that Josh serve a minimal two-year sentence for masterminding the heist.

-A news report states that Shaw will enter a guilty plea.
-Slide leads the retrieval of the car from the Tower's swimming pool.
+Slide leads the retrieval of the car from The Tower's swimming pool.
 Its various dismantled parts are sent to Tower employees to compensate for their lost pensions while splitting the remainder of the gold among themselves.
-Beginning his two-year sentence, Josh enters his cell with a satisfied smile slowly forming on his face.
+Shaw is sentenced to life in prison after pleading guilty, while Josh enters his cell with a satisfied smile slowly forming on his face.